gift-surg/NiftyMIC/README.md

 --dir-output srr
 ```

-Additional options such as the regularization parameter `alpha` can be specified too.
+Additional parameters such as the regularization parameter `alpha` can be specified too.
 For more information please execute `niftymic_run_reconstruction_pipeline -h`.

 ## Licensing and Copyright
 Copyright (c) 2019 Michael Ebner and contributors.